Pubis (Pubic Bone)

 - Levator ani muscle (levator prostatae and puborectalis): on the medial surface of the body

 - Pubofemoral and obturator ligament: At the obturator crest.

 - Inguinal ligament (Poupart ligament): At the pubic crest.

-- Ventral pubic ligament: At the medial aspect of anterior surface of the body.
+- Ventral pubic ligament: At the medial aspect of the anterior surface of the body.

-- Puboprostatic ligament: At the pelvic surface of body.
+- Puboprostatic ligament: At the pelvic surface of the body.